erlang/corba/README.md

 ## Build
 ### Prerequisites

-In order to build the `corba` applications, an OTP source tree of at least version 22 is needed.
+In order to build the `corba` applications, a built OTP source tree of at least version 23 is needed.

 ```
 export ERL_TOP=<OTP source path>

 git clone https://github.com/erlang/otp.git
 cd otp
-# The autoconf step is not necessary after OTP 24.0.1,
+# The autoconf step is not necessary after OTP 24.0.1 and OTP 23.3.4.1
-# OTP 23.3.4.1 and OTP 22.3.4.19 .
 ./otp_build autoconf
 ./otp_build configure
 make
 ```

-If you already have an installed OTP installation of the same release, you can use that one instead of building OTP in the source tree.
-Note that you still *need* to `configure` the source tree.
-Ensure that the already installed OTP is available in the `PATH`.
-The recommended approach is however to build the OTP source tree.
+Ensure that correct OTP is available in the `PATH`.

 In order to cross compile `corba` the OTP source tree should be configured for the cross compilation.
 For more info on cross compilation of Erlang/OTP see